Chemaclass/chemaclass.com/content/books/oeur/en/08-2015-octubre.md

 ```
 I love early nights
 and late dawns,
-exalted in dream without memory
+exalted in a dream without memory
 like an empty memory.
 ```
 I would really like to be read, why else would I write?
 Perhaps for the simple enjoyment of thinking.
 Perhaps for the joy in oneself.